Popkang/GRC-The-Auditors-Tea/README.md

 ### Best Practices

 1. **Thorough Vendor Assessment:**
-   - **Practice:** Conduct a thorough assessment of vendors and third-party solutions to ensure FedRAMP authorization and compliance with FIPS 140 requirements.
+   - **Practice:** Conduct a thorough assessment of vendors and third-party solutions to ensure FedRAMP authorization and compliance with FIPS 140 requirements. **IMPORTANT** Have tangible PROOF of the 3rd Party assessments, auditors WILL ask for them.
    - **Benefits:** This proactive approach helps avoid challenges during audits, streamlining the validation process and ensuring the use of secure, authorized technologies.

 2. **Regular Checks on FedRAMP Marketplace:**